naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

   it also can't infer it's lifetime.
 In such cases, we need to use explicit lifetime specifiers

-The above summary is grossly oversimplified but I find it easy to understand and remember.
+The above summary although oversimplified makes it easy for me to understand and remember.
 You should refer to the Rust book for accurate information.